Job Title: Criminal Investigator

-GRADE 07: To qualify at the Grade 07 level, you must have one year of specialized experience assisting in investigations of alleged or suspected violations of the law; participating in multi-agency/organization venues, briefings, meetings, conferences; researching, collecting and analyzing data from a variety of sources relating to investigations; writing reports and conducting briefings of findings, results, or accomplishments for information or action relating to law enforcement activities and/or court cases; assisting court officials and law enforcement personnel with case-related materials; and testifying or presenting evidence for court, legislative, and/or administrative proceedings, OR you may substitute education for specialized experience if you have completed one full academic year of graduate level education or law school OR successfully meet the requirements of the Superior Academic Achievement provisions.
+GRADE 07: To qualify at the Grade 07 level, you must have one year of specialized experience assisting in investigations of alleged or suspected violations of the law; researching, collecting and analyzing data from a variety of sources relating to investigations; writing reports of findings, results, or accomplishments for information or action relating to law enforcement activities and/or court cases; OR you may substitute education for specialized experience if you have completed one full academic year of graduate level education or law school OR successfully meet the requirements of the Superior Academic Achievement provisions.
 Superior Academic Achievement is based on (1) class standing, (2) a grade-point average (GPA) of 2.95 or higher (based on 4 years of education or in the final two years of curriculum); or a grade-point average of 3.5 or higher (based on required courses completed in the major field or the required courses in the major field completed in the final two years of curriculum), or (3) election to membership in a national scholastic society.
 Equivalent combinations of successfully completed education and experience listed above may be used to meet the experience requirements.

-GRADE 09: To qualify at the Grade 09 level, you must have one year of specialized experience assisting in investigations of alleged or suspected violations of the law; participating in multi-agency/organization venues, briefings, meetings, conferences, panels, and/or committees; serving as a liaison with various law enforcement and/or government counterparts to facilitate the communication of information; researching, collecting and analyzing data from a variety of sources relating to investigations; writing reports and conducting briefings of findings, results, or accomplishments for information or action relating to law enforcement activities and/or court cases; meeting or corresponding with court officials and law enforcement personnel to discuss case-related materials; assisting prosecuting attorneys in preparation of technical aspects of cases; and/or testifying or presenting evidence for court, legislative, or administrative proceedings, OR you may substitute education for specialized experience if you have completed two (2) full academic years of graduate level education or completed all requirements for a master's or equivalent graduate degree, or completion of all requirements for an LL.B. or J.D. degree.
+GRADE 09: To qualify at the Grade 09 level, you must have one year of specialized experience assisting in investigations of alleged or suspected violations of the law; researching, collecting and analyzing data from a variety of sources relating to investigations; writing reports and conducting briefings of findings, results, or accomplishments for information or action relating to law enforcement activities and/or court cases; meeting or corresponding with court officials and law enforcement personnel to discuss case-related materials; assisting prosecuting attorneys in preparation of technical aspects of cases; and/or testifying or presenting evidence for court, legislative, or administrative proceedings, OR you may substitute education for specialized experience if you have completed two (2) full academic years of graduate level education or completed all requirements for a master's or equivalent graduate degree, or completion of all requirements for an LL.B. or J.D. degree.
 Such education must demonstrate the knowledge, skills, and abilities necessary to do the work.
 Equivalent combinations of successfully completed education and experience may be used to meet the experience requirements.
 Only graduate education in excess of the amount required for the GL-07 level may be used to qualify applicants at the grade GL-09 level.

-GRADE 11: To qualify at the Grade 11 level, you must have one year of specialized experience which includes working on long term/complex Federal investigations, developing operational plans and determining investigative priorities of cases, developing and eliciting information from confidential sources (CS’s), conducting surveillance, undercover operations, and raids and/or seizures, apprehending, arresting, interviewing, and interrogating persons suspected of violations of the law, and organizing evidence for presentation to prosecution officials and testifying in court OR you may substitute education for specialized experience if you have a Ph.
+GRADE 11: To qualify at the Grade 11 level, you must have one year of specialized experience which includes working on Federal investigations, developing operational plans and determining investigative priorities of cases, developing and eliciting information from confidential sources (CSs), interviewing, and interrogating persons suspected of violations of the law, and organizing evidence for presentation to prosecution officials and testifying in court OR you may substitute education for specialized experience if you have a Ph.
 D or equivalent doctoral degree.

 UNIQUE SKILLS/EXPERIENCE (AUTHORIZED EXCEPTION TO OPM QUALIFICATIONS STANDARD)